roushan-code/roushan-code/README.md

 - 🌱 I’m currently learning **MERN Stack**

 - 💬 Ask me about **I am a BCA 2nd year student, currently learning MERN Stack with the help of YouTube, other Google resources, and Documentation.
 I mostly believe in self-learning.
 I am passionate about learning Full Stack Web Development and creating a user-friendly and responsive website.
-So, I spend my precious time to learn web frameworks like React, JS, Node js, and MongoDB and also take help from AI to learn faster and write better code for a website within less time for better output.
-I am also consistent with my learning because I believe consistency makes us perfect in our work day by day and helps to get a better position.**
+So, I spend my precious time learning web frameworks like React, JS, Node js, and MongoDB, and I also get help from AI to learn faster and write better code for a website within less time for better output.
+I am also consistent with my learning because I believe consistency makes us perfect in our daily work and helps us get a better position.**

 - 📫 How to reach me **https://www.linkedin.com/in/roushan-singh-645819236/**